A Simple Skin-Care Routine for Dry Skin Types

-Cleansing is one of the most important steps to a well-rounded skin care routine.
-These formulas help remove impurities like dirt, makeup, and excess sebum off your skin’s surface before they have a chance to wreak havoc.
-While the benefits of cleansers far outweigh the downsides, dry skin types should heed with caution.
-Some cleansers can strip the skin of natural oils, leading to unwanted dryness.
-When picking a cleanser, reach for one with a cream base, mild ingredients, and hydrating benefits.
+Cleansing is one of the most important steps in your morning and evening skin-care routines.
+That being said, some cleansers can strip the skin of natural oils, leading to unwanted dryness.
+When picking a cleanser, reach for one with a cream base, mild ingredients and hydrating benefits.
 If you need a recommendation, the SkinCeuticals Gentle Cleanser checks off all these boxes and can help leave your skin feeling soft and moisturized after every use.
-Whatever you do, don’t reach for the bar soap as a replacement.
-“Traditional soaps have an alkaline pH and can disrupt the skin barrier,” warns board-certified dermatologist Dr. Joshua Zeichner.
+Whatever you do, though, don’t reach for the bar soap as a replacement.
+“Traditional soaps have an alkaline pH and can disrupt the skin barrier,” says Dr. Joshua Zeichner, a board-certified dermatologist based in NYC.

-Dry skin types can afford using a rich moisturizer morning and evening, especially during the winter, to keep additional dryness at bay.
+Dry skin types can afford to use a rich moisturizer every day, especially during the winter, to keep additional dryness at bay.
 We recommend trying the CeraVe Healing Ointment, which is a balm that replenishes the skin’s barrier while helping to temporarily protect and relieve chafed, chapped or cracked skin.
-To lock in hydration, Dr. Zeichner recommends moisturizing within five minutes of washing your face or taking a shower while your skin is still slightly damp.
+To lock in hydration, Dr. Zeichner recommends moisturizing within five minutes of washing your face or taking a shower, while your skin is still slightly damp.
 You can also try applying a lightweight hydrating serum, like the L’Oréal Paris Hyaluronic Acid Serum, before moisturizing to give your skin an extra hydration boost.

-Since the evening hours are so crucial for skin regeneration and repair, it’s wise to prep your skin before hitting the hay.
-That includes targeting any key skin concerns prior to shut-eye.
-For instance, if signs of aging are an issue we recommend applying products formulated to help reduce the appearance of wrinkles and fine lines, such as retinol.
-Research suggests retinol can help reduce signs of skin aging, in addition to improving an uneven skin tone, and smoothing and refining the skin’s appearance.
-Take a peek at some of our top picks for retinol moisturizers, here.
+Because the evening hours are so crucial for skin regeneration and repair, it’s wise to prep your skin before hitting the hay.
+For instance, if signs of aging are an issue, we recommend applying products formulated to help reduce the appearance of wrinkles and fine lines, such as retinol.
+Research suggests that retinol can help reduce signs of skin aging, in addition to improving an uneven skin tone and texture.
+If you need a recommendation, try the IT Cosmetics Hello Results Wrinkle-Reducing Daily Retinol Serum-in-Cream.